kecnry/distl/docs/api/MVHistogram.__init__.md

 * `units` (list of astropy.units objects, optional): the units of the provided values.
 * `labels` (list of strings, optional): labels for each dimension in the distribution.
-This is used for the x-labels while plotting the distribution, as well as a shorthand notation when creating a [Composite](Composite.md) distribution.
+This is used for the x-labels while plotting the distribution when `labels_latex` is not provided, as well as a shorthand notation when creating a [Composite](Composite.md) distribution.
+* `labels_latex` (list of strings, optional):  latex labels for each dimension in the distribution.
+This is used for plotting the distribution.
 * `wrap_ats` (list of floats, None, or False, optional, default=None): values to use for wrapping.
 If None and `unit` are angles, will default to 2*pi (or 360 degrees).
 If None and `unit` are cycles, will default